 Any problems noticed in your puppy could be very serious, your vet can examine your pet and make sure that there is nothing that is wrong with your puppy.

-It would be better to be safe than your pet has something very serious going on.
+It would be better to be safe than sorry if your pet has something very serious going on.
 Both parvo and parasites can easily be prevented by sticking to the vaccine schedule and making sure that your puppy is properly dewormed.

 How big will my Goldendoodle puppy be?

 It can be hard to tell as puppies which one will be the biggest or which one will be the smallest.
 Usually, from the time that they are born until the day that you pick up your new puppy, all the puppies in the litter will change in size.